OpenVoiceOS/ovos-docker/docs/getting-started/docker/cli.md

 # Open Voice OS command line

-The command line allows you to send a message directly but not only to the bus by using the `ovos-cli-client` command from the `ovo_cli` container.
+The command line allows you to send a message *(but not only)* directly to the message bus by using the `ovos-cli-client` command from the `ovo_cli` container.

 !!! warning "Skill interactions"

-    The command line doesn't support any action related to skills as this setup is running inside containers.
+    The command line doesn't support any action related to skills other than `:skills` as this setup is running inside containers.
 Please read the [skill section](./installation/skills.md) to manage skills.

 ![type:video](../../assets/videos/ovos-cli.webm)

 ## ovos-cli-client

+!!! warning "`ovos-cli-client` is deprecated"

+    Please read https://github.com/OpenVoiceOS/ovos-cli-client/issues/14 for more information.

+Interact directly with the [ncurses](https://en.wikipedia.org/wiki/Ncurses) OVOS client interface.

 === "Docker"